 We’ve looked at categories.
 We’ve looked at complexities.
 We’ve looked experience types.
 There’s only one direction left to slice and dice findings from our Learning Analytics Research Study—which looked exclusively at how clients use Watershed, including report types.
-In this post, we’ll explore which report types organizations use most often and then compare how these organizations use different report types.
+In this post, we’ll explore which report types organizations use most often and then compare how these organizations use them.

 In terms of report views, the Program report took first place.
 In fact, it was more than twice as popular as the Bar report, which was the next most popular Watershed report type.